INFRAFRONTER / IMPC Conference 2019

 3rd to 5th June, 2019 Helsinki, Finland

 Understanding the role of human genetic variation and its functional analysis is the next big step in genomic and precision medicine.
 The collection of such genomic data and its analysis falls into the category of big data sciences that has become commonplace in the present biomedical research landscape.
 In addition to this need, an increasing worldwide ageing population warrants the better understanding of the ageing processes and diseases associated with ageing to not only improve longevity but also to improve the quality of long life.
-These ideas are the basis for this INFRAFRONTIER / IMPC Conference.
+These ideas were the basis for the INFRAFRONTIER / IMPC Conference 2019 - and more than 200 attendants from all parts of the world took the opportunity to accompany us on this way and to contribute their own research results and new ideas to this approach.

-The INFRAFRONTIER / IMPC Conference 2019 provides an excellent opportunity to support a better alignment of INFRAFRONTIER / IMPC platforms with current ageing and big data initiatives, and supports interactions with human genetics centers and clinical consortia to promote the functional analysis of human genetic variation.
-With this conference, INFRAFRONTIER and IMPC aim to support the significant impact of mouse functional genomics analyses on the understanding of human genetic variation and disease, and the translation into diagnostic and therapeutic approaches.
+The INFRAFRONTIER / IMPC Conference 2019 provided an excellent opportunity to support a better alignment of INFRAFRONTIER / IMPC platforms with current ageing and big data initiatives.
+The event in Helsinki supported interactions with human genetics centers and clinical consortia to promote the functional analysis of human genetic variation.
+With this conference, INFRAFRONTIER and IMPC aimed to support the significant impact of mouse functional genomics analyses on the basic understanding of human genetic variation and disease, and the translation into diagnostic and therapeutic approaches.

-- Raise awareness of INFRAFRONTIER / IMPC platforms among the population genetics research community.
+- ... raise awareness of INFRAFRONTIER / IMPC platforms among the population genetics and ageing research community.

-The conference will build on the success of the INFRAFRONTIER / IMPC Stakeholder Meeting which was held in December 2018 in Munich.
-It was attended by 200 participants from 22 countries from 5 continents and showcased cutting-edge research involving animal models in the study of rare diseases and the development of gene therapies.
+The conference built on the success of the INFRAFRONTIER / IMPC Stakeholder Meeting in Munich in December 2018 and the first Stakeholder Meeting eeting in Athens in November 2017.
+Both events had been attended by nearly 200 participants from more than 20 countries representing all five continents.
+The Munich conference had showcased cutting-edge research involving animal models in the study of rare diseases and the development of gene therapies.
+The

 We are pleased to have the following speakers present their work at the conference: